Open the PDF and choose Tools > Print Production > Preflight in the right pane.

 Embed all fonts from within the authoring application.
 Embedding ensures that fonts aren’t substituted.

 Use the Preflight dialog box to control all aspects of the preflight inspection.
-If the Print Production panel is not visible in the Tools pane, choose View > Tools > Print Production.
-Then choose Tools > Print Production > Preflight.
+If the Print Production panel is not visible in the right pane, choose Tools > Print Production.
+Then choose Preflight in the right pane.

 You can also use the Find box to search for a profile, check, or fixup.